 In this post, I’d like to give you an idea of what the recuperation process entails so you can be best prepared for your procedure.

 Tummy Tuck Recovery

 Focusing on rest and recovery is essential when it comes to ensuring long-lasting results following your procedure.
-Tummy tuck patients can typically return to their usual activities within a few weeks, and I will equip patients with detailed information on how best to help the healing process in that time.
+Tummy tuck patients can typically return to their usual activities within a few weeks, and I will equip patients with detailed information on how best to help the healing process during that time.

 Drains are placed in the abdomen to collect fluids after surgery, and you will need to empty them regularly in the beginning of the recovery process.
-The first day following your procedure, you will need to empty the bulbs every few hours.
+On the first day following your procedure, you will need to empty the bulbs every few hours.
 After a few days, fluid will dispel more slowly, and you’ll only need to empty the bulbs when they are half full, which is typically 2 to 3 times a day.